chrisvana/repobuild/README.md

 - Forum: https://groups.google.com/forum/#!forum/repobuild

 --
-Why C++?<br/>
+Why is this built using C++?<br/>
 Actually this started in Go, and there is no good reason for C++.
-However, the first open source code I needed to use it on was in C++, and being able to build the tool using the tool sounded useful.
-Honestly, sticking with go (or using python/java) would have been a better alternative.
+The first open source code I needed to use it on was in C++, and being able to build the tool using the tool sounded useful.

 --
 _TODOs:_<br/>